2025 GENERAL ELECTION FAQ

 Yes, voters can absolutely choose to vote by mail, and we don't need any special reason in Ohio.
 Voting by mail can be an especially good option for people who don’t have an Ohio driver’s license or Ohio BMV-issued Ohio ID, as only the last 4 digits of their Social Security number are required, or who have schedules that can be unpredictable.

 Be sure to give yourself plenty of time for your ballot to arrive, and return your ballot as quickly as you can by mail or by placing it in your county Board of Elections’ dropbox.
-Your ballot must be postmarked by May 5, and arrive by May 10.
+If you're sending your ballot through the mail, it must be postmarked by November 3 and arrive by November 8.
+If returning your ballot in person, you can put it in the drop box at your county Board of Elections or take it inside on Election Day by 7:30 p.m.
 To see more about requesting your absentee ballot, go here.

 If you are unable to get your ballot into the mail or take it to the drop box yourself, it's important to know that Ohio law restricts who can help you.
 Voters with disabilities can have any family or support person drop their ballot into the drop box at the voter's county board of elections.
 For all other voters, the following family members are the only people who can provide this assistance to voters: